CorbinDallas/Oda/README.md

 #Welcome#
-Oda is a very lightweight JSON plugin framework that replaces the GET/POST key/value pair dichotomy with a pure JSON solution, adds JSON method mapping as well as a easy to use plugin architecture.
+Oda is a lightweight JSON plugin framework that replaces the GET/POST key/value pair dichotomy with a pure JSON solution, adds JSON method mapping as well as a easy to use plugin architecture.
 Oda will eventually have many plugins that can be used to connect to connect to a database, authenticate, commerce and a full JavaScript UI API.